jaijacobk/aws-ecs-for-beginners/README.md

 ---

-      Create AWS ECR And Push the Docker Image
+      CREATE AWS ECR AND PUSH THE ABOVE DOCKER IMAGE OF YOUR APPLICATION

 ---